-AIFMD Level 2 regulation has the same meaning as set out in the FCA Glossary.
+AIFMD Level 2 Regulation has the meaning set out in the FCA Glossary.

-AIFMD UK regulation means the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773).
+AIFMD UK Regulation means the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773).

-Approved Bank (in relation to a bank account opened for the Company) means:
+Approved Bank means (in relation to a bank account opened for the Company):

-- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (c) a bank supervised by the South African Reserve Bank;
+- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a) above; or - (ii) a bank which is regulated in the Isle of Man or the Channel Islands; - (c) a bank supervised by the South African Reserve Bank; or as such definition as may be updated in the FCA Glossary from time to time.

-and a credit institution established in an EEA State and duly authorised by the relevant Home State regulator.
+(d) a credit institution established in an EEA State and duly authorised by the relevant Home State regulator,